Statistical Agnostic Regression: a machine learning method to validate regression models: A Test for Linearity Using Error Estimation in ML Algorithms

-Note that sub-indices stand for the selected loss, i.e. $\mathcal{L}_1$ or $\mathcal{L}_2$.
-The proposed test, named Statistical Agnostic Regression (SAR), assesses the significance of the regression by comparing the actual risk with that obtained under the assumption of orthogonality between predictors and observations.
+The proposed non-parametric test, named the Statistical Agnostic Regression (SAR) test, evaluates the significance level $\alpha$ used in the regression analysis by comparing the actual risk with that obtained under the assumption of no correlation between predictors and observations.
+At a significance level $\alpha$, the non-parametric SAR test for linearity is formulated as follows:

+In this framework, the test statistic is $\mathcal{R}(f_N)$, and it is calculated with at least a probability of $1-\eta$ by considering the \emph{worst-case scenario} as:

+where we incorporate the empirical risk $\mathcal{R}_N(f_N)$ and an upper bound $\Delta(N, \mathcal{F})$.
+We reject $H_0$ if the $\mathcal{R}$ statistic, computed with at least a probability of $1-\eta$, is less than the critical value $\gamma$, or if its p-value, derived after randomization, is less than the level of significance $\alpha$.
+Otherwise, we fail to reject it.

+Under $H_0$, the critical value $\gamma$ is equal to the expected loss when $\upbeta=0$; for example, $\gamma=\frac{1}{N}\mathbf{y}^T\mathbf{y}$ for $\mathcal{L}_2$, similar to the perfect orthogonality in OLS.
+For comparison purposes, we propose an extension of the permutation test, where the threshold $\gamma$ varies with the sampling process (bootstrapping).
+We determine how likely the evidence for linearity is by resampling the available data and using the empirical risk distribution, the observed statistic $\mathcal{R}$, compared to the critical value from $R$ realizations.
+The probability of the observed value of the expected loss under $H_0$ through permutation $\pi$ is:

+where $\#(.)$ represents the number of times the risk in the permutation is greater than or equal to the error obtained under the null hypothesis $H_0$.
+If this p-value is less than our level of significance, e.g. $\alpha=0.05$, then there is evidence to reject $H_0$.

-The former test is similar to the classical F-test (also known as analysis of variance), defined as the ratio $F^* = MSR/MSE$, with $P$ and $N-P-1$ degrees of freedom, where $MSE$ is the mean square error and $MSR$ is the mean square due to regression \cite{Chatterjee06}.
-The difference lies in the linear model assumptions, i.e., $E[MSE] = \sigma^2$.
-If these assumptions are fulfilled, the $F^*$ transforms into an $F$ distribution, and the regression problem becomes a test of hypothesis or the analysis of p-values.
+The former test is similar to the aforementioned F-test (also known as analysis of variance).
+The difference lies in the model assumptions, e.g., in classical approaches we assume $E[MSE] = \sigma^2$, and in the methods used to estimate the expected losses.
+If the aforementioned assumptions are fulfilled, the $F^*$ ratio transforms into an $F$ distribution, and the regression problem becomes a test of hypothesis or the analysis of p-values.
 Even if the linear model assumptions are not fulfilled, we can test our ML measures in the same manner \cite{Reiss15} and compare them with the test provided in equation \ref{eq:cinco} (see the experimental section).
 Moreover, previous approaches to achieve statistical significance using ML and statistical agnostic theory in classification tasks \cite{Gorriz23} are naturally extended in this regression analysis.